 You come too.

-I found these beautiful lines this morning in English to accompany the photograph and ended up leaving far too late for work because I simply had to find the German original:
+I found these beautiful lines to accompany the photograph and ended up leaving far too late for work because I simply had to find the German original:

 Weißt du, ich will mich schleichen

 wenn ich erst die bleichen